eoyilmaz/stalker/docs/source/task_review_workflow.rst

-A :class:`.Review` instance holds the status of the review (starting from NEW), and if some revision is requested it will also hold the description of the revision, the extra time that the reviewer has given for the revision etc. and the desired states of all the tasks depending to the reviewed tasks.
+A :class:`.Review` instance holds the status of the review (starting from NEW), and if some revision is requested it will also hold the description of the revision, the extra time that the reviewer has given for the revision etc. and the desired states of all the tasks depending on the reviewed tasks.

 Lets think that a particular Task has only one responsible, and one resource.
 Lets assume the resource has decided to request a review.
 When it is happened